jiaweihe1996/GMTracker/README.md

 4. Extract inital ReID features:

 - **(Preference)** For convenience, we provide the preprocessed detection appearance features, which are stored in `npy` files.
 You can download them from [GoogleDrive](https://drive.google.com/file/d/1POVU2mWBet6QVX-hOoexeecNU0KrNl6c/view?usp=sharing) or [BaiduPan](https://pan.baidu.com/s/1SOL1hAIrSzYBRsyMYKyOIw) (code: dyvk) and unzip it.
-- Or get refined detections and extract inital ReID features from the ReID model (Will be released later).
+- Or get refined detections and extract inital ReID features from the ReID model.

 5. Run GMTracker on a sequence: